lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 <figcaption style="color:blue"><b>Figure 8-19</b>.
 Parametric coordinate system and interpolation functions for a quadratic tetrahedron.
 In VTK parametric coordinates (r,s,t) run between (0,1), hence the coordinate system shift into the (ξ, η, ζ) parametric system ranging from (-1,1).</figcaption>
 </figure>

 **Quadratic Hexahedron.** **Figure 8-20** shows the parametric coordinate system and interpolation functions for a quadratic hexahedron cell type.
 The quadratic hexahedron is described using the three parametric coordinates (r,s,t).
 Note that because the interpolation functions are most easily expressed in the interval (-1,1), a coordinate shift is performed to the $(\epsilon, \eta, \zeta)$ coordinates defined in this range.
-Also, the notation $\epsilin_i, \eta_i and \zeta_i$ is introduced.
+Also, the notation $\epsilon_i, \eta_i and \zeta_i$ is introduced.
 These are the parametric coordinates at the ith point.

 <figure id="Figure 8-20">
   <img src="https://raw.githubusercontent.com/lorensen/VTKExamples/master/src/VTKBook/Figures/Figure8-20.png?raw=true width="640" alt="Figure8-20">